ryan-kirkman/challenges/problems/m0_call_tracker.md

 To run the script just do *python filename.py*.
 It will start the rest server running on port: **8888**.

-Feel free to ignore it, change it or use some online test service that allows to quickly mock rest endpoints.
+Feel free to ignore it, change it or use some online test service that allows to quickly "fake" the rest endpoints.

 **Final note**: If there's anything you don't understand or is ambiguous, open an issue in your repository with the question.
 Good communication is a plus ;)